orionrobots/orionrobots.github.io/_posts/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 ![Sending data from a Raspberry Pi Pico on a robot via Bluetooth BLE to a computer](/galleries/raspberry-pi-pico-circuitpython-msg-size.png "The bluetooth BLE use case")

+You can build this robot yourself using [Robotics at Home with Raspberry Pi Pico](https://amzn.to/3ZBxtDr) available from the 17th March 2023!
+Build autonomous robots with the versatile low-cost Raspberry Pi Pico controller and Python.

 So the other answer is to see what I can fix in software.
 I can probably use fewer bytes to send the same data, with savings that might be quite significant.